PLOUGHMAN'S SPIKENARD

 8th July 2009, Ainsdale dunes, Sefton Coast.
 Photo: © RWD

-Pointed sepals peel away from flower-head at intervals in a way not dis-similar to those of Slender Thistle.
+Pointed phyllaries peel away from flower-head at intervals in a way not dis-similar to those of Slender Thistle.
 The bracts, which are brownish purple especially when in bud, are hairy and without sharp points.

 8th July 2009, Ainsdale dunes, Sefton Coast.
 Photo: © RWD

-The ray florets remain in a cylindrical bunch, with the sepal-like bracts peeling away in whorls around it.
+The ray florets remain in a cylindrical bunch, with the sepal-like bracts (phyllaries) peeling away in whorls around it.
 Outer ray florets are streaked brown/purple.

 8th July 2009, Ainsdale dunes, Sefton Coast.
 Photo: © RWD

+The flowers are between 7-12mm across with the disc-florets being about 6mm long.
 Brownish-purple streaks on outer edges of bracts.

 8th July 2009, Ainsdale dunes, Sefton Coast.
 Photo: © RWD

 Disc florets are deep yellow and have the usual five points.
+Any ray florets present are very short and very thin (outer stray ones)

 8th July 2009, Ainsdale dunes, Sefton Coast.
 Photo: © RWD